-This horrible "zoo" is closing, but where are the 60 or so animals going?
-Jungle Joe will only say that they are going to another "accredited zoo" or a "licensed facility."
+This horrible "zoo" closed in October 2011. but where did the 60 or so animals go?
+Jungle Joe would only say that they are going to another "accredited zoo" or a "licensed facility."
 Canned hunts, breeding facilities, and exotic animal auctions are all "licensed facilities" so that means the animals could end up anywhere.

-We will be rallying on Saturday, October 8, 2011 to request that Jungle Joe send the animals to sanctuaries and to tell the public where the baby animals he used for photo ops and birthday parties over the last two years have gone.
-As part of the rally, we will be unveiling our "Where's Yuki" campaign to the public - for more information, please visit www.WheresYuki.com.
+We rallied on Saturday, October 8, 2011 to request that Jungle Joe send the animals to sanctuaries and to tell the public where the baby animals he used for photo ops and birthday parties over the last two years have gone.
+As part of the rally, we unveiled our "Where's Yuki" campaign to the public - for more information, please visit www.WheresYuki.com.

 Jungle Joe Finds a New Baby Tiger to Exploit